South Seas – General Information

 Honorary Consulate Germany,

-Consul Honoraire de la République fédérale d ‘Allemagne,
+Consul Honoraire de la République fédérale d’Allemagne,

-BP 452, Papeete, Rue Tihoni Tefaatau -Pirae, Telephone 00 689/42 99 94
+BP 452, Papeete, Rue Tihoni Tefaatau -Pirae, Phone 00 689 / 42 99 94

-South Sea – Climate
+South Seas – Climate

 Travel time:

-South Sea – Fauna
+South Seas – Fauna

 Pacific Flying Fox

-wild boars
+Wild boars

-Barking dove
+Barking Dove

 Red Avadavat

 Small groups of Red Avadavat are often found in the grassy plains.
 The breeding plumage of the male is not to be confused and is characterized by a dark burgundy red with white dots.
-Outside the breeding season both males and females are dull brown.
+Outside the breeding season, both males and females are dull brown.

-South Sea – Flora
+South Seas – Flora

 Carnivorous plants